rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 C. Set a Windows password in the GCP Console.
 Verify that a firewall rule for port 22 exists.
 Click the RDP button in the GCP Console and supply the credentials to log in.
 D. Set a Windows username and password in the GCP Console.
 Verify that a firewall rule for port 3389 exists.
-Click the RDP button in the GCP Console, and supply the credentials to log in. **Most Voted**
+Click the RDP button in the GCP Console, and supply the credentials to log in. **Correct Option**

 21. You have one GCP account running in your default region and zone and another account running in a non-default region and zone.
 You want to start a new Compute Engine instance in these two Google Cloud Platform accounts using the command line interface.
 What should you do?
 A. Create two configurations using gcloud config configurations create [NAME].
-Run gcloud config configurations activate [NAME] to switch between accounts when running the commands to start the Compute Engine instances. **Most Voted**
+Run gcloud config configurations activate [NAME] to switch between accounts when running the commands to start the Compute Engine instances. **Correct Option**
 B. Create two configurations using gcloud config configurations create [NAME].
 Run gcloud configurations list to start the Compute Engine instances.
 C. Activate two configurations using gcloud configurations activate [NAME].
 Run gcloud config list to start the